wandersick/englishize-cmd/#Readme.txt

        1.8    A quick fix to patch the recently updated restore.bat which launched incorrect batch script during elevation.
        1.7    Fixes non-stop prompting when run as standard user w/o UAC.
-              Added a note: it is normal to see 'not enough storage' error
-       1.6a   A quick fix to improve the last version.
+              Added note: it is normal to see the error 'not enough storage' 1.6a   A quick fix to improve the last version.
        1.6    Fixed bug in some non-English localized versions of Windows where 'Administrators' group account is named something else.